edgedb/easy-edgedb/chapter8/index.md

 ## Array vs. multi property vs. multi link

-We've seen `multi link` quite a bit already, and you might be wondering if `multi` can appear in other places too.
+We've seen `multi` links quite a bit already, and you might be wondering if `multi` can appear in other places too.
 The answer is yes.
-A `multi property` is like any other property, except that it can have more than one value.
+A `multi` property is like any other property, except that it can have more than one value.
 For example, our `Castle` type has an `array<int16>` for the `doors` property:

 ```sdl
 type Castle extending Place {